 Article 1: Panadol and the paradox of winter

-After a hard night of drinking tequila shots off a stripper’s stomach, I had a ripper of a headache.
+After a hard night of drinking tequila shots off a stripper’s stomach, I had a ripper of a headache and also make sure you buy hangover pills before you eat your meal.
 So on the slow walk from the strip club to work I decided to pop into the supermarket to find something that would ease the sharp pain in my temple.

 Sliding down the isle opposite the fresh fruit and vegetables I spotted a bunch of Panadol™.
 Although my eyes were hazy from the hefty quantity of whiskey consumed several hours earlier, there was one thing I couldn’t help but notice as I grabbed a 12 pack – the damned pills were on special.